Showmick119/Core-ML-Algorithms-From-Scratch/README.md

 - Gradient updates (where applicable)
 - Visualizations of decision boundaries, convergence curves, and more

+### Side Note:
-**This repository will be continually updated with algorithms, theoretical explanations, and annotated visualizations.**
+- **This repository will be continually updated with algorithms, theoretical explanations, and annotated visualizations.**